Sony FE 85mm f/1.8 Review – Best Value for Money Sony Portrait Lens

 If you are looking to step up your portraiture with a prime lens, without having the budget for the G Master version, this is definitely the one that you should be getting.

-If you wish to support my work, feel free to purchase the lens (or other gear) using the following links; it won’t cost you anything extra and it will help me create new content.
+If you wish to support my work, feel free to purchase the lens (or other gear) at this link; it won’t cost you anything extra and it will help me create new content.